Best Dividend Stocks to Look at in Singapore for 2019

 ComfortDelGro is one of the most important dividend stocks listed on Singapore Exchange Limited (SGX).
 The company is a land transport conglomerate that ferries people around Singapore in buses.
 Further, the firm provides services related to the evaluation of motor vehicles, insurance, broking, and even vehicle inspection.

 When it comes to dividend payout, the firm stands out among the best performing not only in Singapore but globally.
 Notably, the dividend yield for ComfortDelGro has grown consistently since 2014.
 At the time, the firm gave out SGD 0.083 which represented a yield equal to 3.33%.
-In 2018, the dividend payout amounted to $ 0.104, during the August payout, and which represents 80.59% dividend ratio.
+In 2018, the dividend payout amounted to $ 0.104, during the August payout, and which represents an 80.59% dividend ratio.

 Interestingly, ComfortDelGro ranked as the second-best dividend stock in Singapore in 2017 according to the world ranking of global dividend stocks.
 According to Singapore’s Ministry of Trade and Industry (MTI), the transportation sector grew 1.3% year-on-year in Q2 2018.
 Although this was a contraction from last quarter’s 2.7%, the overall outlook is positive.